mhalttu/SomaCMS/README.md

 open -a "Google Chrome" --args --allow-file-access-from-files
 ```

-Things I'm Not Too Proud Of
+Things I'm not too proud of
 ---------------------------
 * No unit tests.
 Shame on me.
 * The REST api could be a bit more consistent

-Improvement Ideas
+Improvement ideas
 -----------------
 * Add support for renaming files and folders
 * Implement better user management